 Q. How does this need to be done?

 Tiff funds via the commissioners needs to be identified.

+It is believed only a portion of Highland Green improvements maybe paid for out of the TIF.

 Greg indicated this is the most complex roadway they have dealt with County's issue is the front portion.